 - the sourcing training resources (some are fee-based) of Social Talent, particularly their free boolean string builder (also see founder Johnny Campbell's presentations on Slideshare)

 - several recruitment vendors that have useful info on their blogs.
 A few of note are Lever's blog, Entelo's blog and for recruitment marketing content in particular Beamery's blog and Smashfly's blog.
 Also check for other resources on these sites, such as free webinars.

-- sourcing tool vendor Hiretual also hosts sourcing webinars regularly by strong outside presenters, though they make it a bit hard to find the recordings, which are free to watch after registering
+- sourcing tool vendor HireEZ (formerly Hiretual) also hosts sourcing webinars regularly by strong outside presenters, though they make it a bit hard to find the recordings, so try Wayback Machine on their URL.

 - Vince's Sourcing Recruitment blog hasn't been updated in a few years, but much of the info is still useful